 If your workload has grown beyond what you can reasonably handle or your workplace has become hostile, it may help to meet with your manager and discuss the problem.
 During this meeting, you should bring up the problem and present a solution.
 While the overall point of the meeting will be to address your concerns, it’s important to be part of the solution.
 That autonomy can help contribute to overcoming your burnout.

 For example, if you’re feeling overwhelmed because of your workload, you might suggest a better way to delegate projects or new software your department could purchase to help clarify each employee’s tasks.
-Asking to attend a workshop, conference, or online leadership course might help you overcome a lack of professional growth.
+Asking to attend a workshop, conference, or online leadership course might provide an outlet for professional growth.
 If company morale is low, you might suggest creating an experience committee that develops team-building events for the company.

 But don’t feel as though you’re limited to work.
 Take some time to interact with your friends, have dinner with family, or arrange a date night with your partner.
-It’s important to invest in your social life so your work life doesn’t pull all of your focus.
+Investing in your social life can help you balance your home and work lives.

-Are you checking emails after dinner?
-Did you add to your presentation before you went to bed?
+If you are checking emails after dinner or adding to your presentation before going to bed, you may need to establish boundaries.
 It’s common to feel as though you need to put in extra hours, but establishing boundaries around when and how you work is healthy.

-Of course, you may have a competitive job where after-hours work is expected, but you can still set a cut-off time for work, such as after dinner.
+Of course, you may have a competitive job where people typically work after hours, but you can still set a cut-off time for work, such as after dinner.
 To work through burnout, you need the ability to “turn off” work and focus on other parts of your life.

 Make a point to invest in a hobby.
 When you’re overworked, your hobby can be the first thing you eliminate from your schedule because you don’t have the same time to devote to it.
 However, scheduling time for your hobby has positive impacts on your well-being.
-You’ll likely feel less stressed and less fatigued because you’ll be tapping into a passion, which can in turn bring more energy to your life.
+You’ll likely feel less stressed and less fatigued because you’ll be spending time on a passion, which can, in turn, bring more energy to your life.

-Although burnout is not a recognized medical condition, it is real and there are professionals who can help you talk through the situation.
-You may want to consider asking your HR department if there are resources you can use to deal with workplace stress.
+Although burnout is not a recognized medical condition, it is real, and you can find professionals who can help you talk through the situation.
+Consider asking your HR department if it has resources you can use to deal with workplace stress.
 You can also seek out a career counselor to discuss your career path and reevaluate your goals.

 Learn more: Career Coaching: Finding a Coach That Fits Your Needs